fr3e1/30-2-notes/Math 30-2/Chapter 5/homework/Chapter 5 page 16-17.md

 #### a)
 if x = 0 or x = 5, volume will be 0
 if x < 0 or x > 5, volume will be negative
-if 0 < x < 5, for the volume to exis and be positive
+if 0 < x < 5, for the volume to exist and be positive

 #### b)
 y1 = x(10-2x)(20-2x)